isabella232/kubevirt.github.io/_posts/2020-03-11-Customizing-images-for-containerized-vms.md

 > note "Note"
 > There are a lot of tools that can accomplish the objective of creating custom images.
 Here we are focusing on two: `virt-customize` and `Image Builder`.

-Along this blog post both tools are used together in the image building process, leveraging their strengths.
+Along this blog post, both tools are used together in the image building process, leveraging their strengths.
 In the following diagram is depicted the different agents that take part in the process of running our standardized VMs in Kubernetes.
 This workflow includes the creation and customization of the images, their containerization, storing them into the OKD container registry and finally the creation of the VMs in Kubernetes by the employees.

 <div class="my-gallery" itemscope itemtype="http://schema.org/ImageGallery">
   <figure